ibm-wsc/cloud-native-linuxone/docs/application-promotion/action.md

     ![Go to file](../images/Part2/GoToFile.png)

-3. Choose the following file (copy and paste box below image):
+3. Type (or paste) the name of the following file into the search bar and select it (copy and paste box below image):

     ![Choose File](../images/Part2/ChooseFile.png)